LeiHaoa/RabbitVar/README.md

 - [htslib](https://github.com/samtools/htslib)

 ## Installation of binaries
-The easiest way to use FastVC is bo grab a binary from [here](https://github.com/LeiHaoa/FastVC/releases).
+The easiest way to use FastVC is to grab a binary from [here](https://github.com/LeiHaoa/FastVC/releases).
 We provide dependency-free binaries for x86_64 Linux.

 ## Installation from source code
 FastVC is written in c++ for Linux platforms, you can download the source code and FastVC use some features supported by std-c++-11.